PouyaKhn/AITrendTracker/Documentation.md

 - **`streamlit.service`**: Systemd service configuration file.
 Defines service settings for running Streamlit app as a background service on Linux.
 Includes working directory, environment variables, restart policy, and base path configuration.

-- **`nginx-ai-center.conf`**: Nginx reverse proxy configuration.
+- **`nginx-ai-center.conf`**: Nginx reverse proxy configuration template.
 Configures Nginx to proxy requests to Streamlit app with WebSocket support, subdirectory deployment (`/aitrendtracker`), and proper headers for real-time updates.
+When using Certbot for HTTPS, this file will be automatically modified to include SSL configuration.

 - **`requirements.txt`**: Python package dependencies.
 Lists all required packages with version constraints for the project.